Will My Dental Insurance Cover Braces?

 As demonstrated in Example 1, a dental plan that offers orthodontic coverage may use a "waiting period" that delays the benefit's availability.

 Given the irregular coverage of orthodontic services among dental plans, a consumer can't apply for insurance and hope for the best.
 Instead, he or she must confirm not just the presence of orthodontic coverage but the specifics of that coverage.
-This can be accomplished several ways.
-First, the consumer can investigate the specific conditions of the dental plan using one of the following resources:
+This can be accomplished reviewing one of the following resources:

 - An online "plan details" button